Pickens leads No. 5 Georgia past No. 8 Baylor in Sugar Bowl

 Georgia: The Bulldogs await Fromm’s decision on whether he’ll turn pro with one season of eligibility left.
 Georgia will open next season in Atlanta on Labor Day against Virginia.
 The SEC opener comes 12 days later on Sept.
 19 at Alabama.

-Baylor: The Bears expect to have most prominent players back and once again be among the contenders to win the Big 12.
+Baylor: The Bears expect to have prominent players back and once again be among the contenders to win the Big 12.
 They open on Sept.
 5 in Houston against Mississippi and play at Oklahoma in a rematch of the conference title game on Oct.
 3.

 More AP college football: